Learn Natural, Gentle Ways to Cleanse & Detox

 FIND OUT MORE!

-What to look for, and the questions to ask, when assessing dietary supplement quality.
+What to look for when assessing dietary supplement quality.

 There is a wide range of classical and modern analytical assessment techniques a supplement manufacturer can use to assess the quality of the ingredients they receive and eventually use.
 These include botany, morphology, microscopy, high-performance thin-layer chromatography (HPTLC), high-performance liquid chromatography (HPLC), liquid chromatography with mass spectrometry (LC-MS), state-of-the-art inductively coupled plasma mass spectrometry (ICP-MS) for heavy metal testing, spectrophotometric methods (UV-Vis, FTIR) and testing for microbial contamination.
 Read more.